GibbonEdu/docs/content/developers/getting-started/developer-workflow.md

 1. Fork the [GibbonEdu/core](https://github.com/GibbonEdu/core) repository on GitHub and [clone a copy](https://help.github.com/articles/cloning-a-repository/) on your local machine.
-2. If you're running [cutting edge code](https://docs.gibbonedu.org/administrators/getting-started/installing-gibbon/cutting-edge-code/), run the `composer install` command to install all required libraries in your vendor folder.
+2. If you're running [cutting edge code](https://docs.gibbonedu.org/administrators/getting-started/installing-gibbon/cutting-edge-code/), run the `composer install --no-dev` command to install all required libraries in your vendor folder.
 3. Write some code and push your changes to your repo using the command line or your [favourite](https://www.sourcetreeapp.com/) Git GUI.
 4. Create a [new pull request](https://github.com/GibbonEdu/core/pulls) and fill in the template provided to tell us about your change.
 5. Be sure you're submitting your pull request to the development branch _(and not master)_.